lukereding/thoughts_on_giving_talks/thoughts_on_giving_talks.md

 ## outline your talk first
 Talks, papers, any sort of presentation needs a basic organizing scheme.
 Spend time outlining what you want to say in your talk, _then_ figure out how to say it.
 Often I find students focus on the latter instead of the former.
 The result is usually criminally complicated slides that do not play nice with each other: it's difficult to follow the presenter's logical thought process.
 Outlining your talk before you start making slides protects you from making this unseemly mistake.

+## bonus: use a consistant color theme and use color to highlight important information

 ------------------